Table of Contents

 We could draw right on the screen surface we were looking at.
 The problem with the centiqs were that you had to connect them to a computer still.
 They were amazing screens, but it was hard to take to a cafe to draw with.
 Carrying it around had a large setup.
 So then Drawing Software iPad

 Ability to push your drawing skills into a new level.
-A drawing tablet allows you to push your drawing ability in a way I feel normal drawing paper does not.
+An artist drawing tablet allows you to push your drawing ability in a way I feel normal drawing paper does not.
 Drawing digitally allows you to endlessely correct your mistakes.
 You can zoom in on small areas that are usually hard to.
 The most important feature that I think is hard to live without, is the warp tool.